 Tip #5 – Don’t draft the players you want

 This one might sound a bit off, but humor me for a minute.
-I see “rate my mock” type posts across various platforms and I fully expect to see them in the brand-new Fantasy Footballers Forums.
+I see “rate my mock” type posts across various platforms and I fully expect to see them in the Fantasy Footballers Community Forums.
 Most of the time, if you look at multiple mock drafts from the same owner, they will always have a handful of the same players.
 This tells us that the owner is clearly higher on that player than the consensus rankings.
 But what are you learning by drafting your sleeper in Round 8 when the ADP and league site would typically see him available in Rounds 10 or 11?

 Instead of drafting “your guy” in Round 8, select the player ranked right below* him from the same position.
 Then track when “your guy” is actually drafted. (*By drafting the player below your target, you won’t artificially inflate his draft stock.)
 If you do this enough times, you’ll start to recognize the threshold of exactly how late you can wait and still get him rostered.
 If he regularly gets drafted in the 12th Round, resists the temptation of reaching for him in the 8th and draft him in the 10th or early 11th.
 It’s nice to get your guy.
 It’s really nice to make your team better AND get your guy in the draft that matters.